|(a) Applicability. The emergency contract process described

 contract is an engineering or design related services contract directly

 related to a highway construction project and reimbursed with federal-aid

 highway program (FAHP) funding, a provider must be administratively

-of this subchapter (relating to Comprehensive Process) applies to
+this subchapter (relating to Non-federal Process) applies to this

-this section.
-If the contract is not such a contract, a provider need
+section.
+If the contract is not such a contract, a provider need not

 of this subchapter applies to this section.

 (1) After an emergency is certified, the department

 will review its list of precertified firms.
 If there are a sufficient